waywardgeek/not_rune/README.md

 lives in the heap.
 Those owned on the stack are destroyed when they go out of scope.

-Rune will be is strongly typed.
+Rune will be strongly typed.
 When you do not specify types of function parameters, they are infered from the caller.
 Consider this min function:

     func min(a, b) {